aileen-byte/Team14/personal statements/Phillippa.md

 ## **1. JALR/JAL in CU**

-The CU didn't specify the difference between a JAL jump and and JALR jump, this caused issues in the 4_jal_ret test.
+The CU didn't specify the difference between a JAL jump and JALR jump, this caused issues in the 4_jal_ret test.

 One issue I ran into while implementing the Control Unit was with the jump instructions, JAL and JALR.
 At first, both instructions behaved inconsistently in simulation, and it took a while to realise that the problem wasn’t in the immediate generation or the ALU, but in the CU itself.
 We had only set a generic jump signal, meaning JAL and JALR were effectively treated the same, even though they require different PC sources: JAL jumps to PC + immediate, while JALR must use the ALU-computed address.
 Once I introduced distinct encodings for each jump type and routed them properly, the CPU immediately started behaving as expected.

 ## **2. Forwarding Not Correctly Integrated**

-Another issue found was in the Forwarding Unit wiring.
-The hazard detection logic existed, but the ALU inputs weren’t actually selected using ForwardAE and ForwardBE, so dependent instructions sometimes saw stale register values instead of the EX/MEM or MEM/WB results.
-I rewired the forwarding to follow the standard RISC-V convention: EX/MEM has priority (2'b10), then MEM/WB (2'b01), otherwise the register file (2'b00).
-This ensures the ALU always sees the latest operands for back-to-back ALU dependencies, while load-use hazards are still handled by the hazard unit with a one-cycle stall.
+Another issue was incorrect integration of the forwarding unit.
+Although hazard detection logic was present, the ALU inputs were not consistently selected using ForwardAE and ForwardBE, meaning dependent instructions could see stale register values instead of forwarded results from the EX/MEM or MEM/WB stages.
+I rewired the design to use standard EX-stage forwarding, prioritising EX/MEM (2'b10), then MEM/WB (2'b01), and otherwise the register file (2'b00).
+This ensured the ALU always received the most recent operands for back-to-back dependencies, with remaining load–use hazards handled by a single-cycle stall in the hazard unit.

-Another major issue was the Forwarding Unit wiring.
-The original design tried to do decode stage forwarding in some modules and not in others, and the ALU inputs weren’t really using ForwardAE/ForwardBE.
-I rewired it to do standard EX-stage forwarding, EX/MEM first, then MEM/WB, otherwise the register file, so the ALU now always sees the latest operands, with any remaining load-use cases handled by a one-cycle stall in the hazard unit.

 ## **3. Reg-File**